 A failing cell doesn't fix itself.
 The sooner it's diagnosed, the more options you usually have.

-Most hybrid packs are air-cooled through a vent — often near the rear seat or trunk.
-When that vent gets blocked by cargo, pet hair, or dust, the pack runs hotter, and heat is the single biggest enemy of battery life.
-Keep the vent clear and have it cleaned periodically.
+Most hybrid packs are air-cooled through a vent — usually near the rear seat or in the trunk area.
+That vent is how the pack breathes.
+When it gets blocked by cargo, pet hair, or years of dust, the pack runs hotter than it should, and heat is the single biggest enemy of battery life.

 Over time, the connections inside the pack accumulate debris and oxidation.
 Left alone, that imbalance drags healthy cells down with the weak ones.
 Preventive BusBar and debris cleaning is a maintenance service — not a repair — and it's one of the few things that can genuinely extend the life of a pack that's still healthy.